After Cataract Surgery: Dos and Don’ts

 On bright days, wear sunglasses to shield your eyes from excessive sunlight.
 This precaution may need to continue for up to a year after cataract surgery to protect your newly restored vision.

 In the days following your surgery, it's quite typical to encounter mild swelling or inflammation of the cornea.
 These effects may present as a foggy, undulating, or slightly altered vision.
-To safeguard against potential infections and alleviate inflammation, your medical team will provide you with specialized medicated eye drops.
+To safeguard against potential infections and alleviate inflammation, your medical team will provide you with specialized, medicated eye drops.

-It's worth emphasizing that even if your
+It's worth emphasizing that even if you're

-after cataract surgery recovery appears smooth without any complications or if you believe your eyes have fully recuperated, it remains crucial to diligently adhere to your doctor's instructions.
+after-cataract surgery recovery appears smooth without any complications or if you believe your eyes have fully recuperated, it remains crucial to diligently adhere to your doctor's instructions.
 This includes faithfully following the prescribed eye drop regimen for the entire recommended duration.
 Remember, the complete healing of your eye may require some time, and unwavering compliance with your doctor's guidance is the key to a successful recovery.

 How Should You Sleep After Cataract Surgery